mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 ## UsesCustomCanPlace
 Should always be true.
 If you copied a template it will already be true, but be sure yo set it if you aren't copying from a template.

+## Wires, Toggles, Changing Frame
+Sometimes we use extra frames in the spritesheet to allow our tile to toggle between off and on.
+The placement of extra sprites depends on StyleLineSkip, if necessary, and StyleHorizontal.
+These extra "states" for our tiles should still be the same style if set up correctly.
+See [ExampleLamp.cs](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Tiles/ExampleLamp.cs) to see how HitWire changes the frameX to change which sprite is drawn.

 ## Other
 There are many more not yet explained in this guide.
 Decompile Terraria and look in `TileObjectData.Initialize` to figure out how they are used: